deepcausality-rs/sites/homepage/content/posts/the-grid-type.md

 The grid type is not meant to be used directly because it still requires the instantiation of the underlying storage type before the grid type can be constructed.
-Instead, the GridArray abstracts over all for storage implementations via algebraic types implemented as enums.
+Instead, the GridArray abstracts over all four storage implementations via algebraic types implemented as enums.

 ## ArrayGrid